vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-## Stage 2: Run Minikube
+## Stage 2: Run minikube

-Now that the `tanzu` cli and plugins are installed, we can continue with the rest of the installation.
-The Tanzu Application Platform supports Minikube for local installations so you must start Minikube on your PC using specific settings as detailed below.
+Now that the `tanzu` CLI and plugins are installed, we can continue with the rest of the installation.
+The Tanzu Application Platform supports minikube for local installations so you must start minikube on your PC using specific settings as detailed below.

 {{% callout %}}
-**Note:** If you have existing applications running on Minikube already, it may be best to define a new Minikube profile for your Tanzu Application Platform installation using the switch "`–p tap`".
-If you choose to do this, remember to use the same profile for each Minikube command below.
+**Note:** If you have existing applications running on Minikube already, it may be best to define a new minikube profile for your Tanzu Application Platform installation using the switch "`–p tap`".
+If you choose to do this, remember to use the same profile for each minikube command below.
 {{% /callout %}}

-1. Start Minikube with 8 CPUs, 12Gb RAM, and version 1.22 of Kubernetes using the following command:
+1. Start minikube with 8 CPUs, 12 GB RAM, and version 1.22 of Kubernetes using the following command:

 {{< tabpane >}}
 {{< tab header="Windows" >}}